 There are 2 main seasons for rowing: Fall (August thru mid-December) and Spring (January thru May).
 Special rates and practice sessions apply for new rowers and returning junior rowers during summer.

 Rowers practice with teams in 8-person, 4-person, and 2-person boats on the water to prepare for regattas.
 Practices may also include recording erg scores and exercising at the gym for strength training.

 Practices are typically held after school, but may vary slightly, depending on the coach.
 Change of practice times and/or venue are communicated at practice or via TeamApp.
 If a rower cannot attend a practice, use the Not Able to Attend menu option in TeamApp to communicate in advance.
 An entire boat is affected if a rower does not show up for practice.

 The season schedules for 2016 are listed as follows:

 (Note – 8th grade students will come to practice immediately after school lets out…last season our 8th graders arrived around 4:15 pm)

-Teams participate each season in 3 -10 regattas.
-Regattas are usually a one-day Saturday racing event requiring travel within the state (e.g., Sarasota, Orlando, Miami).
+In the Spring the team will participate 5 regattas.
+Regattas are usually a one-day Saturday racing event requiring travel within the state (e.g., Sarasota, Orlando).
 An overnight hotel stay is usually necessary for an early 7:00 a.m. regatta start time.
 Negotiated group hotel rates are posted for each event in the TeamApp.
 It is each rower’s responsibility to book a room and provide transportation to regattas.
-Note: Districts and Nationals for the Varsity rowers may require travel out of state for more than one night.
+Note: SE Districts and USRowing Nationals for the Varsity rowers may require travel out of state for more than one night.